 - Organized by DiV, of all people/electronics, in Penny Arcade...except that the only name in the hat is Di V.

 - Hardly Working created a Black Comedy version called "Kovert Krampus," named for The Krampus, a holy jolly goat beast of Alpine folklore, who travels alongside Santa, maiming and punishing the naughty children.
 Rather than buying gifts for each other, the staff punish each other for their lies and transgressions, with a $20 spending limit.

-- This is a plot point in an episode of Braceface.
-Sharon pulls out Nina Harper's name, and is morally torn between actually getting her a present and not getting anything at all—which is understandable, given how mean Nina generally is to people.
+- In a Christmas special for Braceface called "Angels Among Us," Sharon Spitz pulls out Nina Harper's name in this and is morally torn between actually getting her a present and not getting her anything at all.

 - The Simpsons: In "'Tis the Fifteenth Seasons", Homer gets an extravagant present from his secret Santa (Carl).
 Homer forgets to bring something for Lenny, since he's Lenny's Secret Santa, so he goes to a snack machine and buys him some Certs.
 Later on he makes up for it by getting Lenny a photo cube with pictures of the two of them and Carl.